ILLIXR/ILLIXR/docs/getting_started.md

         git submodule update --init --recursive

 3. Install dependencies.
-This script installs some Ubuntu/Debian packages and builds a specific version of OpenCV from source:
+This script installs some Ubuntu/Debian packages and builds several dependencies from source:

         ./install_deps.sh

 4. Inspect `configs/native.yaml`.
-The schema definition (with documentation inline) is in `runner/config_schema.yaml`.
+The schema definition is in `runner/config_schema.yaml`.
+For more details on the runner and the config files, see [Building ILLIXR][6].

 5. Build and run ILLIXR standalone: